abuasiyah/Linux-learning-module-README.md/Bandit/07-Level_5-6.md

 ```
 <img width="336" height="29" alt="image" src="https://github.com/user-attachments/assets/9016c93f-aba4-41cd-8cb8-a445faa128eb" />

-we hae now found 1 file with that file size. we will now use cat to display that file
+We have now found 1 file with that file size. we will now use cat to display that file

 ``` bash
 cat ./maybehere07/.file2